Columbia River Gorge

 The Columbia Gorge was the corridor through which Lewis and Clark traveled to reach the Pacific, and the avenue by which they began their long journey home.
 Even though the expedition finally ended hopes of an all-water route across the continent, the information they gathered and documented, along with their reports and illustrations of the vast resources of the Pacific Northwest provided the inspiration for the tide of western expansion and settlement that followed.
 By the mid-19th century, almost 12,000 pioneers had migrated to the Oregon Territory.

 The Columbia River Gorge also is a geologic wonder and its landscape truly reflects the power of nature.
 For millions of years, hundreds of erupting volcanoes frequently altered the course of the Columbia River, ultimately creating one of the few canyons in the world oriented in an east-west direction.
 Near the end of the last Ice Age, the massive Missoula Floods swept across eastern Washington, scouring cliffs high above the river bed, creating one of the world’s greatest concentrations of waterfalls from tributaries left hanging above the river.
-Some parts of the gorge have undergone a recent transformation due to a forest fire in the waterfall area.
-We took a hiatus from the tour last year as the park service worked diligently to restore the trails.
-It is amazing to see how quickly the forest regenerates, and the views will be that much better with much of the leafy cover now gone.
-We will be monitoring the trail conditions up until departure to take advantage of the newest improvements, so this is sure to be a fascinating rendition of our tour.
+Some parts of the gorge have undergone a recent transformation due to a massive forest fire in the waterfall area.
+The trails have been diligently restored, and it is amazing to see how quickly the forest has regenerated.
+Views have opened up, and we have taken advantage of the newest improvements of the area to bring you a fascinating tour.